isabella232/puppet-module-skeleton/skeleton/CONTRIBUTING.md

-This module has grown over time based on a range of contributions from people using it.
-If you follow these contributing guidelines your patch will likely make it into a release a little quicker.

 ## Contributing

 1. Fork the repo.

 2. Run the tests.
-We only take pull requests with passing tests, and it's great to know that you have a clean slate
+We only take pull requests with passing tests, and it's great to know that you have a clean slate.

 3. Add a test for your change.
 Only refactoring and documentation changes require no new tests.
 If you are adding functionality